moon-sky/android-viewpager-indicator/README.md

 Android ViewPagerIndicatorView
 ===========================

-An android tab indicator with viewpager easy to use!
+Android tab indicator with viewpager easy to use!

 Usage:
 --------------------------